 The "suspension of disbelief" necessary for this show is that zombies could exist.
 Once you accept that, everything else is America 2010.
 Given this, why do the characters never refer to the zombies as zombies?
 "Walkers," "geeks," "the walking dead."

-Most modern zombie stories begin from the premise that the characters have "zombie" as part of their worldview (e.g. Zombieland.)
-So if something that even looked like a zombie came at me in real life, I would call it a zombie.
+Most modern zombie stories begin from the premise that the characters have "zombie" as part of their knowledge base (e.g. Zombieland.)
+But somehow these characters don't ever call them zombies.

-One character, fed up with the inefficiency of his camp members' zombie hunting, says, "you're supposed to shoot them in the head.
+One character, fed up with the inefficiency of his camp members' zombie hunting skills, says, "you're supposed to shoot them in the head.
 Everyone knows that."
 Agreed.
 How did you learn that?
 So how come you don't know what they're called?

-But let's play a game, a child's game, and if the outcome of this game is a little insight that keeps you from blowing your brains out or helps you crawl out from under the bottle then it will have been worth playing a few rounds.
+Let's play a game, a child's game, and if the outcome of this game is a little insight that keeps you from blowing your brains out or helps you crawl out from under the bottle then it will have been worth playing.
+The game doesn't have to be accurate to work.
 Interested?
 The rules of this game are words, and the name of the game is the rest of your life.

-So turn over the First Zombie Question Card: what is it called when something obvious to everyone else never makes it to consciousness?
+So turn over the First Zombie Question Card: what is it called when something obvious to everyone else never makes it to your consciousness?
 Repression.
-Repressed material still influences our thoughts, even as we are unaware of its existence.
-Hence, the characters can know about and act on the rules of zombies, but do not consciously acknowledge that they are zombies.
+Repressed material comes back distorted, sometimes unrecognizably so.

-Sigmund Freud is mostly remembered for his work on penis and vagina, but one of his biggest contributions to society was his observations about mourning.
-That, and cocaine.
-In my opinion, he went too far with the cocaine, and not far enough with the mourning.
+Sigmund Freud is mostly remembered for his work on penis and vagina, but one of his biggest contributions to society was his observations about mourning, and cocaine.
+He went too far with the cocaine, and not far enough with the mourning.

 Observation 2: All mourning is ambivalence.
 Ambi-valent, two conflicting powers: the cherishing and remembering and sadness part; and the guilt that perhaps maybe you wanted this person dead.